Happy people, by definition, seem to know what it takes to have a happy life.

 Here are a few of my favorite analogies from Physics and Calculus that will increase your life satisfaction and fill you with positive thoughts, no matter how bad of a day you’re having.

-How to Be Happy: Understand Rates of Change
+1) Understand Rates of Change

 An interesting fact about life: we’re better able to suffer lack than loss.